 The next step is to pick a cloud service model.
 A service model dictates what elements the cloud service provider and the customer are responsible for managing.
 This is similar to the demark of a public telecommunications company that provides phone and Internet services to a company.
 The demark is the point of separation between the customer’s equipment and the provider’s.

 1. Software as a Service (SaaS): Customers use an application provided by the SaaS provider that runs on the provider’s infrastructure.
 The customer does not have to worry about supporting or maintaining the application in any way.
 Users can access the application from anywhere in the world using either a web browser or some other type of thin client application.
 Office 365 and Salesforce.com are classic examples of SaaS applications.
-Some might currently be using Microsoft’s sharepoint currently for their cloud needs in a private business environment also but it never hurts to consider an alternative to sharepoint to ensure that you’re getting the best service for your business.
+Some might currently be using Microsoft’s sharepoint for their cloud needs in a private business environment, meaning they are also most likely using the Project Management Central web part from Bamboo Solutions alongside it.
+This allows you to track progress across different projects with different teams or employees, making organizing and managing project calendars, tasks, milestones, and documents simple.
+However, it never hurts to consider an alternative to sharepoint to ensure that you’re getting the best service for your business.

 2. Platform as a Server (PaaS): This model is especially beneficial for companies who develop their own business applications.
 In simple terms, the PaaS provider the hardware infrastructure (servers, switches, etc.) as well as the operating system.
 Customers then simply install their applications for which they are responsible for maintaining.
 Azure is an example of a PaaS provider.